4.2 Indian Child Welfare Act (ICWA)

 4. A copy of the petition filed with the court, documenting the imminent risk necessitating the child's removal;

-5. Active efforts made by DCBS to prevent the child's removal or active efforts that are being made to achieve reunification; [2]
+5. Active efforts made by the Department for Community Based Services (DCBS) to prevent the child's removal or active efforts that are being made to achieve reunification; 2

 6. A statement of the rights of the biological parents/custodians to intervene in the proceedings;

-7. A statement of right under federal law to court-appointed counsel; and
+7. A statement of the right under federal law to court-appointed counsel; and

 9. Ensures that the family and/or affiliated tribe is aware of their right to intervene in the following court proceedings: